 In the company’s 2012 fiscal third quarter, sales at the Nook unit, which includes devices, accessories, tablets and e- readers, rose 38 percent and digital content surged 85 percent.
 The success of the Nook tablets helped increase sales at its stores for the second holiday season in a row.

 By the most-recent holiday season much had changed.
-Apple Inc. (AAPL) and Google Inc. (GOOG) unveiled 7-inch tablets, the same size as Barnes & Noble’s most popular Nook, joining Amazon in an increasingly crowded and fast-growing market, McQuivey said.
+Apple Inc. (AAPL:US) and Google Inc. (GOOG:US) unveiled 7-inch tablets, the same size as Barnes & Noble’s most popular Nook, joining Amazon in an increasingly crowded and fast-growing market, McQuivey said.

 While the Nook tablets are well designed, they struggled against how much the other companies could spend on advertising, McQuivey said.
 The new devices also had more versatility.
 That gave them an edge over the Nook, which was being pitched as a tablet for readers.